 Each student must meet the minimum requirements of the Laney Graduate School with regard to total credit hours in course work.

 Students are expected to begin their training in the fall semester.
 It normally requires four to five years to complete the requirements for the PhD degree.
-However, holders of MS, MPH, MD, DDS, DVM, or similar degrees, on recommendation of the program governing committee, may be admitted in advanced standing, allowing completion of the PhD program in a shorter period of time.
+However, holders of MS, MPH, MD, DDS, DVM, or similar degrees, on recommendation of the program governing committee, may be admitted in advanced standing, allowing the student to proceed to candidacy earlier.

 In addition, students are required to take the graduate seminar class for a total of 3 years (1 year at the introductory level and 2 years at the advanced level).
 The Laney Graduate School-required Jones Program in Ethics (JPE) and teaching curriculum (TATTO) are taken during inter-sessions.
 Entering students will take JPE 600 just prior to beginning their first semester.
 Four sessions of JPE 610 are required thereafter in order to graduate.
 The required TATTO training program is offered in the summer between the first and second years, and students are assigned to be teaching assistants in one course during their second year.